 No Cast Iron Skillet?
 No Problem

-This dish reheats well and can be made a day ahead, then popped back into the oven at 350°F for 25-30 minutes to reheat.
+This dish reheats well and can be made a day ahead, then popped back into the oven at 350°F for 25 to 30 minutes to reheat.
 Note that you do not want to keep it in the cast iron pan for more than two days, or you’ll risk the vegetables turning grey from the pan.

 It also freezes nicely.
 Freeze individual portions or the entire pie in Tupperware containers, not the cast iron pan itself.
 While the pie crust may soften slightly, reheating in the oven instead of the microwave will help it re-crisp.